m-haris1/CourseArc/README.md

-Study Notion is a remarkable EdTech platform, developed with modern technologies.
+CourseArc is an EdTech platform.